eirabben/dotfiles/README.md

 WARNING: The script will overwrite dotfiles in your home directory.
 The install script will fetch the latest version of this repository.
-It will then rsync the dotfiles into your home directory.
+It will then symlink the dotfiles into your home directory.

-To install Vundle for Vim, and get all plugins configured in `.vimrc`, run the `extras-install.sh` script.

 **To update:**